jaydhales/jaydhales/README.md

 - I work with React and Tailwind CSS.

-- I am currently learning Next.Js, Solidity.
+- I am currently learning Next.Js, Typescript, Solidity.

 - 👨‍💻 All of my projects are available at [james-o.netlify.app](https://james-o.netlify.app)